Published: 16 September 2019

 "Give me a break Max, you can't read and you can't operate a web browser."

-"I admit to certain limitations in the use of modern technology but you have no evidence that I cannot read and it is in any case irrelevant because you can" said Max, "and as I'm not actually with you on this occasion, I can only assume that this conversation is largely an artificial construction built from your imagination."
+"I admit to certain limitations in the use of modern technology but you have no evidence at all that I cannot read and it is, in any case, irrelevant because you can" said Max, "and as I'm not actually with you on this occasion, I can only assume that this conversation is largely an artificial construction built from your imagination."

 "Enough Max, you will undermine the peoples faith in the veracity of these posts."

 "Veracity my eye." said Max, "I suggest that in the absence of my corporeal being in the pub, you snaffle a couple of dog treats anyway and bring them home with you."

 Beer and biscuits

 - Loop Daddy